FWDekker/fallout-curve-tables/README.md

     --help
       Shows this information.
     --prefix
-      The string that all source files should begin with.
+      The string that all source file names should begin with.
       Default: <empty string>
   * -s, --source
       The file or directory to read.
+    --suffix
+      The string that all source file names should end with, including the file extension.
-      Default: <empty string>
+      Default: .json
 ```

 ## Development